 Students majoring in the specialty areas of English, Mathematics, History, Biology, Chemistry, General Science, or Spanish Foreign Language may opt for the appropriate field experience which will satisfy the degree requirement for a culminating experience.
 Candidates will have the opportunity to delve into data collection and analysis, designing program for diverse populations, technology, developing 21st century skills, as examples and/or other principles learned in their coursework to the end of increasing student achievement in the classroom.
 An action based research project is the central activity for this course.
-Employed teachers may utilize their own classrooms for this culminating experience [40 clock hours per credit].
-Students who complete their degree with this culminating project are not eligible for licensure as a teacher or administrator in Massachusetts nor will they receive the NASDTEC stamp for reciprocity with other states.
+Employed teachers may utilize their own classrooms for this culminating project are not eligible for licensure as a teacher or administrator in Massachusetts nor will they receive the NASDTEC stamp for reciprocity with other states.
 PREREQUISITES: All prior coursework in program and acceptance of research proposal by the director